 If you’ve just started shopping around for a wheelchair or mobility scooter, you might be a little confused about what exactly each vehicle is – and what’s the difference between them!

-• Class 1: Manual wheelchairs
+- Class 1: Manual wheelchairs

-• Class 2: Powered wheelchairs (max speed limit of 4mph)
+- Class 2: Powered wheelchairs (max speed limit of 4mph)

-• Class 3: Powered mobility scooters (max speed limit of 8mph)
+- Class 3: Powered mobility scooters (max speed limit of 8mph)

-Manual wheelchairs (Class1) and powered wheelchairs with a speed limit of 4mph (Class 2) are designed for use on footways or pavements, while powered mobility scooters (Class 3) have a maximum speed limit of 8mph and are equipped to be used on the road as well as the pavements and footways.
+Manual wheelchairs (Class1) and powered wheelchairs with a speed limit of 4 mph (Class 2) are designed for use on foot ways or pavements, while powered mobility scooters (Class 3) have a maximum speed limit of 8 mph and are equipped to be used on the road as well as the pavements and foot ways.

 As a driver of any of the different classes of mobility scooters or Invalid Carriages, you’re required to obey the rules for other motor vehicles when you’re using the road.
-When you’re using the pavements or footpaths, the same rules which apply to pedestrians apply to you.
+When you’re using the pavements or footpaths, the same rules that apply to pedestrians apply to you.

-This rules and regulations are designed to keep you and the people around you safe – manual and powered wheelchairs are not designed for road use and disregarding these rules can be a great danger to everyone around you.
+These rules and regulations are designed to keep you and the people around you safe – manual and powered wheelchairs are not designed for road use and disregarding these rules can be a great danger to everyone around you.

 Can I Drive a Mobility Scooter on the Pavement?